 *This post contains affiliate links.
 If you make a purchase via our links, we receive a small commission at no extra cost to you*

 Does It Cost Extra To Sit In The Bubble?

 If you want to sit in the “bubble” then you will have to pre book and pay for your allocated seats.
-We paid £25 per seat for 2016, and currently the price starts from £35 in 2017.
+We paid £25 per seat for 2016, and the price started from £35 in 2017.

 After booking our flight in December for an August flight, I checked the seating plan in January and found the “bubble” was already full up, so if you want the seats be prepared to pay for them and book as early as you can.

 I loved the storage area to the sides of the aisles.
-I was able to store a lot inside (you can watch the video at the end of this post to see inside), and I was also able to use this as a shelf during the flight which freed up my tray a lot.
+I was able to store a lot inside, and I was also able to use this as a shelf during the flight which freed up my tray a lot.
 This felt like a luxury compared to flying on the lower deck of the plane.

-The “bubble” has its own dedicated cabin crew team which meant the service was quick and efficient as whilst Premium Economy was always served first, the Economy section was served immediately after the 20 PE passengers.
+The “bubble” has its own dedicated cabin crew team which meant the service was quick and efficient as whilst Premium Economy was always served first, the Economy section was served immediately after the 20 Premium Economy passengers.